operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 The following components will be unit tested:

 - The builtin strategies.
-- The builtin is-prunable functions.
+- The builtin is-pruneable functions.
 - The main prune routine.

 The feature author will add an integration test suite that runs the prune routine in the use cases defined in the user